A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

 where $V(x,R)$ denotes the volume of the ball $B(x,R)$.

 \end{defin}

 \begin{defin}

-Let us denote $p_t(x,y)$ the heat kernel of a complete Riemannian manifold $M$ (which is the kernel of $e^{-t\Delta}$).
-We say that the heat kernel has a \textbf{Gaussian upper-estimate} if there are some sonstants $c$ and $C$ such that
+Let us denote $p_t(x,y)$ the heat kernel of a complete Riemannian manifold $M$, i.e. the kernel of $e^{-t\Delta}$.
+We say that the heat kernel satisfies a \textbf{Gaussian upper-estimate} if there are some sonstants $c$ and $C$ such that

 where $d(x,y)$ denotes the distance between $x$ and $y$.